avengers-p11/Documentation/OT MS Understanding/Attendance/Attendance POC/README.md

 ## Introduction

-Attendance REST API is designed to simplify and automate attendance management processes.
-It provides an efficient and scalable solution for handling attendance-related transactions, ensuring accurate data storage, fast retrieval, and seamless integration with other systems.
-This API utilizes PostgreSQL for reliable database management, Redis for caching, and a Python-based tech stack for flexibility and performance, making it suitable for modern microservices architectures.
+This document explains how to install the Attendance API Service easily.
+The project is built using Python.

 ## Pre-requisites

-The Attendance REST API has specific hardware, software, security, and network pre-requisites that must be met to ensure a smooth installation, configuration, and operation.
-These requirements are essential to guarantee that the system runs efficiently, securely, and can scale effectively as user needs increase.
+This service needs certain hardware, software, security, and network setup to work properly.
+These are important to make sure the system runs smoothly, stays secure, and can handle more users as needed.

 [PostgreSQL](https://www.postgresql.org/)